-Learning Strategists – how we help with next steps:
+Accessibility Services – how we help with next steps:

 Transitioning Life to College: A Right-Start Support Program

 - First year college students have a lot of questions and likely some worries: will the workload be too much?
 What is the best way to take notes and read to remember?
 How do I approach an Instructor?
-This is where the TLC @NBCC program (Transitioning your Life to College) can help!
+This is where the TLC @NBCC program (Transitioning Life to College) can help!